NFL Predictions Week 2: Final Odds Projections and Fantasy Stars to Watch

 San Francisco QB Jimmy Garoppolo

-The 49ers clearly have faith in Garoppolo as they traded for him last season and rewarded him with a five-year, $137 million contract extension after he led the team to wins in their last five games in 2017.
+The 49ers clearly have faith in Garoppolo, as they traded for him last season and rewarded him with a five-year, $137 million contract extension after he led the team to wins in their last five games in 2017.

 Garoppolo threw for 1,560 yards with seven touchdowns and five interceptions and a 96.2 passer rating last year.
 However, he struggled in the season opener against the Minnesota Vikings as he completed 15 of 33 passes for 261 yards with one touchdown and three interceptions.